 - Michele Filosi, postdoctoral fellow

 PhD positions are available.
-Motivated candidates, with interest in the application of large-scale genomic approaches to understand brain function in health and disease, are encouraged to contact the PI.
+Motivated candidates, with interest in the application of large-scale genomic and computational approaches to understand brain function in health and disease, are encouraged to contact the PI.

 - Alessandro Bertolino, Giulio Pergola, Psychiatric Neuroscience Group, University of Bari, Italy